How To Treat White Spots on Bird of Paradise (An Easy Guide)

 The best way to treat rust is to prevent it from happening in the first place.

-Ensure your plants are getting enough air circulation, and avoid wetting the leaves when you water them.
+Ensure your plants get enough air circulation, and avoid wetting the foliage when watering them.

-If you see rust developing on your plant, you can remove the affected leaves and dispose of them.
+If you see rust developing on your plant, you can remove and dispose of the affected leaves.

 You can also treat the plant with neem oil, a natural fungicide.